thebkv/bkv/exodus09.md

 > “for they were not grown up.”

-Even within the judgment there are stages.

-What has already emerged into the exposed field is struck.

-What has not yet appeared remains for later.

-The dismantling of Egypt is **progressive**.

-Not everything falls at once.
+The text notes that the flax and barley are destroyed while the later crops remain.
+At minimum, the judgment is **not yet total**: significant productive life in Egypt remains for what follows.

 ### v33–35 — Relief Reveals the Heart Again